Suze Orman and Dave Ramsey: Let’s debate!

 If I understand things correctly, Nelson’s “coaching” in Birmingham is more oriented to the consumer and your training focuses on the producer.
 Is that correct?

-The Bank On Yourself Authorized Training Program is considered the gold standard for financial advisors, and it’s also the only independent training program for advisors endorsed by Nelson.
+The Bank On Yourself Professional Program is considered the gold standard for financial representatives, and it’s also the only independent training program for financial representatives endorsed by Nelson.

 It includes rigorous training in the concept, products, how to structure the policies to maximize growth, and how to coach clients to use the policy throughout their lifetime.